yxie7333/cs596final/README.md

 - Next, follow the instructions on this website to start an interactive session.[CARC Interactive Apps](https://www.carc.usc.edu/user-guides/carc-ondemand/interactive-apps.html)
 ![CARC JupyterLab Requirement-1](CARC-JupyterLab-requirement-1.png)
 ![CARC JupyterLab Requirement-2](CARC-JupyterLab-requirment-2.png)
-- For our experiment, we choose Partition as GPU, Numbers of CPU is 2, GPU model can change to P100, V100, A40 and A100, Number of GPU is 1.
+- For our experiment, we choose Partition as GPU, Numbers of CPU is 2, GPU model can change to P100, V100 and A40, Number of GPU is 1.
 - if you are running the code in CARC, you can ignore the following code:
 ![alt text](carc_ignore_code.png)

 # Result
-## Comparison
 - ### num_work = 2
   |  | CPU | T4 | P100 | V100 | A40 |
   |-------|-------|-------|-------|-------|-------|